andreyrd/cicadidae/README.md

 Cicadidae
 =========

-Cicadidae is an intelligent Open source IRC bot written in Python using https://bitbucket.org/jaraco/irc
+Cicadidae is an intelligent, open-source IRC bot written in Python using https://bitbucket.org/jaraco/irc

 Version
 ----